How to Calibrate a Coordinate Measuring Machine

 A CMM can be used to calibrate other dimensional artifacts (ring gages, plug gages, etc.) if its measurement uncertainty for that task is sufficiently low relative to the gage tolerance — typically a 4:1 test uncertainty ratio.
 The CMM must itself be verified and the measurement procedure validated.

-Track Coordinate Measuring Machine Calibrations Automatically
+Generate Coordinate Measuring Machine Calibration Certificates Automatically